 A well-known figure in the garden and museum worlds, Barbara Wirth built up a remarkable glassware collection making play with transparency, refinement and rarity.

-France, late 16th/early 17th century, conical glass standing on a blue and white enameled gadrooned knot, surmounted by gilded fleur-de-lys discs and blue enameled glass fili, the cup decorated with twists and foliage in white and yellow enamel, gilt metal glass holder, h.
+France, late 16th/early 17th century, conical glass standing on a blue and white enamelled gadrooned knot, surmounted by gilded fleur-de-lys discs and blue enamelled glass fili, the cup decorated with twists and foliage in white and yellow enamel, gilt metal glass holder, h.
 22 cm, diam.
 10.7 cm.

 Antique glassware collections are few and far between in the French market, let alone any of this extent.
 This one, patiently built up over three decades by a lady whose passion for French culture in the noblest sense is known and respected by all, will obviously be in the sightlines of private art lovers and institutions alike.
 Barbara Wirth and her husband Didier became leading champions of gardens when, after buying the Château de Brécy estate in Normandy in 1992, they decided to restore all its leafy verdure.
 It has since been awarded the "remarkable garden" label.
 And on 22 January 2012, when French Minister of Culture Frédéric Mitterrand awarded her the insignia of Officier de l'Ordre des Arts et des Lettres, he said: "this evening, I am particularly happy to honour one of our country's great women gardeners" – also on the board of the Musée des Arts Décoratifs.